jborean93/omi/README.md

 + HTTP trace files containing the HTTP payloads sent in an exchange are placed in `{prefix}/var/log` if that folder exists
   + These trace files should only be created if the `loglevel` in the `omicli.conf` file is set to `DEBUG` or higher but currently that does not happen
++ No CredSSP authentication
+  + Implementing CredSSP authentication is quite complex but is theoretically possible

 ### Can't Fix